trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **mktDepthOptions:** List.
 Internal use only.
 Leave an empty array.
  )

-Requests the contract’s market depth (order book).
+Requests the contractÃ¢â‚¬â„¢s market depth (order book).

 -